-Anglesey Parish Council has 11 Councillors all of whom work on a voluntary basis.
+Anglesey Parish Council has places for 11 Councillors all of whom work on a voluntary basis.
 No Councillor has the right to act individually; collectively they work as “the council”.

-SHanif@angleseystaffs-pc.gov.uk Elected May 2019 Serves on the Finance Committee
+GJones@angleseystaffs-pc.org.uk Co-Opted May 2021 Serves on the Finance Committee

 A Young Parish Council

 Anglesey was one of eight new parishes formed in Burton on Trent on 1st April 2003 following East Staffordshire Borough Council’s decision to “parish” the town centre.
 The first meeting of the Council was held on 5th June in the Blantyre room in the Town Hall.
 Four Councillors attended the meeting and Cllr Tariq Hussain was elected as the first Chairman.
 The Minutes of the first meeting record that the initial precept had been set at £7,000 for the financial year to 31st March 2004; £3.42 for a Band D Council Tax payer.
 There was no Clerk at that first meeting.
 The administration was being carried out by Peter Davies, East Staffordshire Borough Council’s Principle Officer (Corporate & Member Support) and the Minutes record that “… the Parish Council would, in principle, be prepared to enter into joint arrangements with other Parishes in Burton upon Trent with a view to sharing a Clerk.”

 A parish council is a legal entity, separate from its members.
 The “Corporate Body” is made up of a number of individuals, elected to serve as “Councillors”.
 The Corporate Body makes the decisions, not the individual Councillors.